GreatFruitOmsk/pyqtdeploy-mirror/doc/introduction.rst

 also be included.
 This information is stored in a :program:`pyqtdeploy` project file.

-A companion program :program:`pyqtdeploycli` can be run from the command line (or a shell script or batch file) to generate the C++ code from a project file.
-:program:`pyqtdeploycli` also provides support for compiling certain packages (e.g. Python itself and PyQt) both natively and cross-compiling by providing configuration files that can be used by those package's build systems.

-:program:`pyqtdeploy` does not perform auto-discovery of Python standard library modules or third party modules to be included with the application.
+:program:`pyqtdeploy` does not (yet) perform auto-discovery of Python standard library modules or third party modules to be included with the application.
 You must specify these yourself.
 However it does understand the inter-dependencies within the standard library, so you only need to specify those packages that your application explicitly imports.

+A companion program :program:`pyqtdeploy-build` can be run from the command line (or a shell script or batch file) to generate the C++ code from a project file.

+Another companion program :program:`pyqtdeploy-sysroot` provides support for creating a system root directory containing target-specific installations of certain packages (e.g. Python itself and PyQt).

 .. note::